jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When I'd ask customers their car's color, I'd often hear something like "it's midnight summer blue".
 I'd play around and ask "you sure it wasn't winter sunrise blue?"
 The customer would replay "No, it's the midnight summer."

 A chuckle would turn into amazement when I'd ask what the other car.
 I'd almost always be told "I have no idea."
 It was a pain because my job was to get this information.
 But even though they'd were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver hit a horse, they'd remember what they hit, but a car?
-Usually I'd have to input "unknown" and move on.
+Usually I'd have to write "unknown" and move on.

 We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.

 And that's dark majic.
-People a person living in 2020, is acting like it's 1969, when cars were new, interesting, and majical.
-When people cruised the roads, because traffic didn't exist, travelling anywhere on demand was a novelty, and road trips were still a treat.
+People a person living in 2020, is acting like it's 1969; when cars were new and majical.
+Majical because they upgrade people used to walking around or waiting for buses faster transportation.
+These new cyborgs happily cruised the roads, because traffic didn't exist.
 But it's not 1969, you're not in _Grease_, or _American Graffiti_, and you're not James Dean.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>